-Are you a researcher interested in engaging innovative technology and media while also using the practices of the humanities, global thinking and computational arts?
+Are you a practitioner interested in engaging innovative technology and media while also using the practices of the humanities, global thinking and computational arts?
 You can tailor coursework to your unique interests with courses from a variety of disciplines, such as sound design, critical media theory, experiential media and computer science.

 Media arts and sciences is a PhD program housed in the transdisciplinary School of Arts, Media and Engineering.